wasobi/git-github-cheatsheet/README.md

 git init <directory>
 ```
 ### git clone
-_Clone a repo to your local machine._
+_Clone a git repo to your local machine._
 ```
 git clone <GitHub-url> --- clone a repo to your local machine
 ```